vand3rlinden/vand3rlinden.github.io/content/post/bimi-explained.md

 ---
-title: "Enhance your email's visual identity with BIMI"
+title: "Enhance the visual identity of your email with BIMI"
 date: 2024-10-19T23:30:32+02:00
 draft: false
 categories: ["email", "DNS"]